joseteodoro/simple-wallet-api/readme.md

 # Simple Wallet Application

-REST API to manage accounts and transactions for those accounts.
+REST API to manage accounts and their transactions.

 This projects uses H2 (as test database), Lombok, flyway (to run migrations), jdk11, swagger ui, springboot, and springboot jdbc template.